meglecz/mkCOInr/doc/content/tutorial.rst

 The input file (:ref:`-taxon_list <taxon_list_io>`) contains a list of taxa and eventually their taxIDs (see example data/example/taxon_list.tsv).

-This example will select sequences from the COInr database, but you can adapt it easily to the COInr_custom.tsv if you have done the previous section :ref:`Add custom sequences to a database<add_custom_sequences_tutorial>`.

 .. code-block:: bash

 	perl scripts/select_taxa.pl -taxon_list data/example/taxon_list.tsv -tsv COInr/COInr.tsv -taxonomy COInr/taxonomy.tsv  -min_taxlevel species  -outdir tutorial/select_taxa_0 -out COInr_selected.tsv